What to Wear for Business Headshots: The Best Guide for Success

 For full executive portrait days and press days, we can bring hair and makeup artists on location in Manhattan or the boroughs.
 Realistic timelines run 35 to 45 minutes per person for full styling.

-Coordinating Team and Executive Headshots Across NYC and Remote Offices
+Coordinating Team & Executive Headshots Across NYC and Remote Offices

 This section is for HR, communications, and employer brand teams who need consistent business headshots across offices and time zones.
+Coordination and planning are key to achieving great headshots for teams.
 A leadership page should look like a planned campaign, not a collage of random selfies from different years.

 How We Standardize Clothing Guidance for Corporate Headshots NYC